*I love Ethiopian food. Any bad day can be made good with Ethiopian food.*

-*I will set my alarm clock for 3 a.m. to catch peak viewing times of meteor showers.
-They're just too beautiful to miss!*
+*I will set my alarm clock for 3 a.m. to catch the peak viewing times of meteor showers.* *They're just too beautiful to miss!*

-During my birth doula workshop, the trainer asked us to share the reason we wanted to be doulas.
+During my first birth doula workshop, the trainer asked us to share the reason we wanted to be doulas.
 My response: “I’m addicted to pregnant women.”
 (Second-guessing sharing that… I promise I’m not creepy.)
 I was 7 years old when I began to embrace my fascination with pregnancy.
 Even at such a young age, I found myself constantly in awe of the human body’s ability to reproduce.
 I enjoy being the person in my family that people call with questions about all facets of reproductive health.
 I tell my family and friends to call me anytime and that “pregnancy is my absolute favorite subject to discuss.”

 It is important for me to be as transparent as possible to ensure you and your family are matching with the most compatible pregnancy and childbirth professional.
 No question is too personal for me to answer, especially if it helps you to build trust in me.